itaifrenkel/river_crossing_puzzle/readme.md

 ```

-Here is what The Village Wisdom has to say:
+Let's read carefully what The Village Wisdom has to say.
+At first, it just looks like it invoked the function scout() because it was told to.
+However, notice that the function call is sandwiched between a "thought" and an "observation" returned by the scout tool.
+This is a single [thought-action-observation](https://www.promptingguide.ai/techniques/react) iteration.

 ```